ThrosturX/ev-merge/README.md

 * Open full\_plugin.txt with the open EVNEW.exe instance
 * Save the plugin as a `.rez` file with EVNEW.exe
 * Use the plugin how you seem fit

+Don't try to convert from `txt` to `rez` on the command line if you have any resources that need to be imported.
+You need to launch the app visually and use the `File -> Load` method for the QuickTime importer to actually work.
+Don't ask me why, maybe it's gremlins.